Buda Castle: tickets, tours, opening hours and more

 • National Library: opposite the gallery is the wing of the palace that occupies the National Library, founded no less than in the early 800.
 It is said that today contains at least one copy of all the books published in the country.

 • Museum of History of Budapest: the last part of the castle is occupied by the Museum of History of the city.
 Inside you can learn the history of the Hungarian capital from prehistoric to modern times.
-If you go inside, I recommend you not to miss the Gothic Chapel and the Hall of Arms.
+If you enter, I recommend you not to miss the Gothic Chapel and the Hall of Arms.

-Visit the surroundings of the Buda Castle
+Tour the Buda Castle Quarter

 Matthias Church| ©bvi4092